-This Section describes the process used to instantiate a message object, to add content to that message, and to send it to its intended list of recipients.
+This Section describes the process used to instantiate a message object, add content to that message, and send it to its intended list of recipients.

 The JavaMail API allows a client program to create a message of arbitrary complexity.
-Simple messages are instantiated from the Message class or subclass.
-Complex (Multipart) messages are defined as Message objects with a content-type attribute set to "multipart," and containing a Multipart container of Bodyparts, where each Bodypart element contains a separate content body with its own content-type specifier.
-The client program manipulate any message as if it had been retrieved from a store.
+Messages are instantiated from the Message subclass.
+The client program can manipulate any message as if it had been retrieved from a Store.